thebitmonk/send_post_api/docs/ClusterApi.md

-Delete item from cache of specific node in cluster
+Delete item from cache of specific node in cluster <br>

 ### Example
 ```javascript